pyscaffold/pyscaffold/docs/faq.rst

 What is the license of the generated project scaffold?
 Is there anything I need to consider?
-    The source code of PyScaffold itself is MIT-licensed with the exception of the subpackage ``pyscaffold.templates``, which is licensed under the BSD 0-Clause license (0BSD).
+    The source code of PyScaffold itself is MIT-licensed with the exception of the `*.template` files under the ``pyscaffold.templates`` subpackage, which is licensed under the BSD 0-Clause license (0BSD).
 Thus, also the generated boilerplate code for your project is 0BSD-licensed and consequently you have no obligations at all and can do whatever you want except of suing us ;-)